ItsHarper/nushell.github.io/commands/docs/window.md

 ## Flags

- -  `--stride, -s {int}`: the number of rows to slide over between windows
+ -  `--stride, -s <int>`: the number of rows to slide over between windows
  -  `--remainder, -r`: yield last chunks even if they have fewer elements than size

 ## Parameters